 You don’t need to renew your British passport just because it says ‘European Union’ on the cover.
 It continues to be valid until either the expiry date or ten years after the issue date, whichever comes first.
 (For child passports it’s five years.)
 However, it’s no longer treated as a European Union passport and you’ll have to join the ‘All Passports’ queue when you arrive in Europe.
 It’ll be stamped on entering and exiting the EU or Schengen area, so ensure there’s still a blank page in it.

 If you renewed your passport early the last time you applied, you might find the expiry date is more than ten years after the issue date.
 For example, an issue date of 01 May 2013 and an expiry date of 30 November 2023.
-Unfortunately, in this instance, it becomes invalid for leaving the EU or Schengen area after 01 May 2023.
+Unfortunately, in this instance, it becomes invalid for entering the EU or Schengen area after 01 May 2023.

 Many countries require you to have at least three months validity on your passport on the day you enter the country.
 So, if your passport becomes invalid on 31 December 2023 it may not be possible for you to visit the Christmas Markets, even if you plan to return home before the end of the year.
 For individual country requirements check the FCDO website.